 What is Giving Notice?

-There is a statutory fee to Give Notice.
+A statutory fee applies to Give Notice

 We have Given Notice, what happens now?

 Once Notice has been given a statutory waiting period of 28 days must pass before you are able to marry or enter into a civil partnership (this waiting period could be extended to 70 days if you/and or your partner are subject to immigration control).